OpenDendro/dplR-workshop/05-xdate.Rmd

 information on all these functions in the help files.

 ## Using the xDater app
 Below I'll walk through using `dplR`'s crossdating functions on the command line.
-I've also built a Shiny app for doing crossdating in an interactive graphical workflow.
-This is definitely still in development and I plan on cleaning it up some soon.
+But I've also built a Shiny app for doing crossdating in an interactive graphical workflow that is one of the rare cases where an app and GUI are more useful than working in a script.
+This is definitely still in development and I plan on cleaning it up soon.
 It's meant to mimic a lot of the look and feel of COFECHA since that's what most folks are used to using.
 Here it is:

 [andybunn.shinyapps.io/xDateR/](https://andybunn.shinyapps.io/xDateR/){target="_blank"}